-- An academic advisor will encourage you to connect with on and off-campus professionals for additional support, such as CAPS and Disability Services, if you are experiencing challenges outside of advising’s purview.
+- An Academic Advisor will encourage you to connect with on and off-campus professionals for additional support, such as Counseling and Psychiatric Services (CAPS) and Disability Services, if you are experiencing challenges outside of advising’s purview.

 Are you considering dropping your class?

 Knowing who to talk to about dropping your class is tricky.
 We recommend you start by scheduling an academic advising appointment in Buff Portal Advising.
-Your advisor will help you reflect on your specific circumstances and connect you to academic coaching, CAPS, tutoring or other campus staff and resources to help you understand the impact dropping classes has on your academic experience.
+Your Academic Advisor will help you reflect on your specific circumstances and connect you to Academic Coaching, CAPS, tutoring or other campus staff and resources to help you understand the impact dropping classes has on your academic experience.